jared-richard-clarke/folio-calculator/README.md

 user interface.

 I also implemented a version of my calculator's core parser with a complementary big-number library.
-Its high precision calculations proved too computationally expensive and its output size too unyieldy for my calculator UI.
+Its high precision calculations proved too computationally expensive and its output size too unwieldy for my calculator UI.
 This also can be found on [Github](https://github.com/jared-richard-clarke/pratt-parser).